House Jan. 6 committee subpoenas Giuliani, Sidney Powell

 In a letter accompanying the committee’s subpoena to Ellis, Thompson notes her involvement in preparing and circulating two memos “purporting to analyze the constitutional authority for the Vice President to reject or delay counting electoral votes from states that had submitted alternate slates of electors.”

+Ellis, who did not respond to request for comment, was one of the lawyers who worked closely with the outside legal operation being run by Giuliani seeking to overturn the 2020 election results.

 The committee is also seeking a deposition from Powell, as well as documents related to her claims of election fraud on behalf of the former president.
-Powell raised millions off her efforts to reverse the election results.
+Powell, who did not respond to request for comment, raised millions off her efforts to reverse the election results.
 Federal prosecutors last fall demanded the financial records of multiple fundraising organizations she founded to pay for election litigation.

+Eric Trump and Guilfoyle, meanwhile, are among more than 100 people whose phone records have now been subpoenaed as part of the investigation — but their subpoenas are the first involving the communications records of a member of Trump’s family.
+The Post has previously reported on Guilfoyle’s role working with Julie Fancelli, a top-tier Trump donor who is the largest publicly known donor to the rally that preceded the riot at the U.S. Capitol.
+Guilfoyle and Eric Trump both appeared onstage at the Jan.
+6 “Stop the Steal” rally.

+The latest tranche of subpoenas comes as the committee has ramped up efforts ahead of the public phase of its investigation.